Gerry Harrison

-Gerry Harrison (born 1942) is a former leading football commentator on English television in the 1970s and 80s, working for ITV.
+Gerarld Philip Harrison (1 August 1936 – 23 August 2025) was an English football commentator on television from the 1970s to the 1990s, working for ITV.
 In the latter part of his career he was a senior television executive with production company TWI, who produce coverage of Premier League football, international golf and tennis among other sports.
 He left this role in 2007.